Zeruel92/ParallelREQ/README.md

 The output file has as first element the number of total elements stored, and following all the others elements.

+### intro_select

+Perform the IntroSelect algorithm on the input file providing a ground truth output file used for compute the accuracy of ParallelREQ

+Usage: `./intro_select <input file> <output file>`

 ### req_sequential

 `req_sequential` uses the apache datasketches library to compute quantiles in sequential